crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

 1. Answering [a questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form) about the company or project that you are researching.
 This is due before class on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
-If you are working with a partner, only one of you needs to submit the questionnaire.
+If you are working with a partner, only one of you needs to submit the questionnaire. **Please save your survey answers in a file on your own computer**, so that you can have a copy to use when you do your video profile.
 2. A video presentation about the company.
 Several of the best videos will be selected for in-class presentations on Fridays.
 Teams whose videos are selected will receive extra credit. his is due before class on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
 You can submit a link to your video on [this form](https://docs.google.com/forms/d/1y2ObY-Vvgc-_3r8HG8SyTIP5ofA35xxZcwNl1RJf4nc/viewform).

 This assignment can be done individually or in pairs.

 First, please [sign up for a company or project](https://docs.google.com/spreadsheets/d/1dmTheLr1zzSzF4ci9hWIPNkO7sTHcXV3quwocPKr95o/edit?usp=sharing).
 Please do not pick a company that another team has already signed up for.
 If there’s a company that you’d like to research that isn’t on the list, you are welcome to ask the instructor or the TA to ask if it is OK.

 You should independently research the company, and then [fill in your answers about it in this questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form).
 Your short answers to these questions on  {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
+Remember to save your survey answers on your own computer, so that you can have a copy to use when you do your video profile.

 You will record a short 5 to 7 minute video presentation about your company.
 Your presentation should address the following questions: